hamzamogni/personal-portfolio/content/articles/acid-transactions.md

 1. **Read Uncommitted**: This is the basic level where there is no isolation implemented, meaning that any change from outside is visible to a transaction (you can read uncommitted values).
 2. **Read Committed**: One of the most popular levels, each transaction reads only committed changes by other transactions.
-3. **Repeatable Read**: In this level the transaction will make sure that whe it reads a row, that row will remain unchanged during that transaction.
+3. **Repeatable Read**: In this level, the transaction will make sure that when it reads a row, that row will remain unchanged during that transaction.
 4. **Snapshot**: Each query will read only changes that were committed before the transaction started.
 5. **Serializable**: This disables concurrency altogether, therefore only one transaction is being run at each time.

 ## Durability

-Durability refers to the process of persisting data to a non-volatile storage system *(a disk for example)*, this makes our changes resilient to system crashes and power outage..Etc.
+Durability refers to the process of persisting data to a non-volatile storage system *(a disk for example)*, this makes our changes resilient to system crashes and power outageS...Etc.
 There many techniques used for durability, out of which we can find

 ### WAL (Write-ahead log)